Hanjas8/Henry_repo/Metadata_Project/metadata_project_report.md

 - **Input**: Dataset
 - Download dataset
 - Store metadata information about each dataset in a dictionary of key-value pairs
-- The keys are:
+- The starting keys are:
 Name
 Task Type
 URL
 Description
 Number of Rows
 Number of Features
 Number of Classes
 Date of when data was taken
 Number of Missing Values
 Target Attibute
 Sector
+Tag
+- If API is available and information covers all these keys and is reliable, then use it to create the metadata.
+- Otherwise:
+  Download dataset
-- For every key, iterate through the dataset and retrieve the value if attainable and add it to the dictionary
+  For every key, iterate through the dataset and retrieve the value if attainable and add it to the dictionary
 - Delete dataset when metadata generation is complete